jjuradotx/jjuradotx/README.md

 ### Hi there 👋
+I'm Jose Jurado, a chemical engineer (BS/MS) turned materials scientist (PhD) currently working as a Postdoc at KAUST.
+Through my undergrad, masters and time as a PhD fellow, I became passionate about software and web development.
+I am mainly self-taught, but I have dabbled in IBM courses to build on my frontend and backend skills.
+I prefer backend development, but I also enjoy making elegant interfaces.
+I pride myself in building clear, high-quality codes with appropriate architecture and documentation.
+The code I deliver must be clear, simple, well tested, bug-free, refactored, documented, and performant.

+Ask me about anything!
+Reach me on <a href="www.linkedin.com/in/josepjuradoc">linkedin!</a>

 <!--
 **jjuradotx/jjuradotx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.